 Challenges at the Westwood mine

 IAMGOLD’s (IAG) Westwood project is located in southwest Quebec, Canada.
-This site started production in the first quarter of 2013.
+This site started production in 1Q13.
 It achieved commercial production in 2014, producing 70,000 ounces in the first two quarters of the year.

-During the early stages of the mine’s ramp-up, a seismic event occurred, which left part of the operation in a rehabilitative state for most of 2015.
+During the early stages of the mine’s ramp-up, a seismic event occurred, leaving part of the operation in a rehabilitative state for most of 2015.
 This led to lower production at higher costs in 2015.

-Based on its revised plan for the mine, for 2016, IAMGOLD is focused on underground development to expand the mining area and on doing remedial work in the area impacted by the seismic event.
+Based on its revised plan for Westwood for 2016, IAMGOLD is focused on underground development to expand the mining area.
+It’s also doing remedial work in the area impacted by the seismic event.

 The company has guided that the mill will operate on a reduced schedule throughout 2016 due to the low level of mining taking place.
 Its ramp-up to full capacity is expected by 2019.

-For next year, the company expects to significantly increase its production due to better grades.
+For 2017, the company expects to roughly double the production at Westwood due to better grades.
 A ramp-up to full production of between 180,000 and 200,000 ounces per year is expected by 2019.

-The structure of IAMGOLD’s Essakane and Rosebel mines remains high-cost due to the presence of hard rock, while Sadiola is marching toward the end of its mine life unless extended through capex (capital expenditure).
-Under these circumstances, Westwood remains key for IAMGOLD to increase its production while reducing costs.
+The structure of IAMGOLD’s Essakane and Rosebel mines remains high-cost due to the presence of hard rock, making it a high-cost producer.
+Under these circumstances, Westwood remains key for IAMGOLD to increase its production while reducing its costs.